 Goma Dressing (Creamy Japanese Sesame Salad Dressing)

-Goma Dressing is a staple salad dressing in Japan that allows you to enjoy the rich taste and aroma of sesame seeds.
-It is also highly nutritious, and once you try it, you will become addicted to its flavor.
+Goma dressing is a staple salad dressing in Japan, known for its rich flavor and aroma of sesame seeds.
+Not only is it delicious, but it is also highly nutritious—and once you try it, you might find yourself hooked.

-1tspJapanese Mayonnaise(such as Kewpie Mayo.
+1tspJapanese mayonnaise(such as Kewpie Mayo; 0.18 oz/5 g per 1 tsp.
 For a homemade version, please refer to the linked article.)

 ¼tspsugar